maldorne/mud-web-proxy/README.md

 ### History

 This project is a fork of [MUDPortal-Web-App](https://github.com/plamzi/MUDPortal-Web-App), made by [@plamzi](https://github.com/plamzi), creator of [mudportal.com](http://www.mudportal.com/).
-The original project had the code of both the client and proxy-server apps, and was outdated and did not support secure connections (`wss://` instead of `ws://`), so I decided to fork it, separate in different projects and update them.
+The original project had the code of both the client and proxy-server apps, and was outdated and did not support secure connections (`wss://` instead of `ws://`), so I decided to fork it in 2020, separate in different projects and update them.
 But kudos to [@plamzi](https://github.com/plamzi), who is the original author.

+In 2025, I've ported the project to use ES modules.

 ### Motivation